-Admission Day
+Admission day

-We make every effort to ensure there is a maximum 2 hour wait prior to surgery, but there are times when situations beyond our control may require you to wait for a longer period.
+We make every effort to ensure there is a maximum of 60-minute wait time prior to procedure, but there are times when situations beyond our control may require you to wait for a longer period.
+We endeavour to call patients and ask them to arrive later than originally planned when possible.
 We apologise in advance for this inconvenience.

-Please be aware that an early arrival does not necessarily mean patients are admitted earlier than their advised time.
-Some patients who are in the waiting room or arrive after you, may be going into another of our operating theatres with a different Surgeon.
+Please be aware that an early arrival does not mean patients are admitted earlier than the advised time.
+Some patients who are in the waiting room or arrive after you, may be going into the other procedure room with a different Proceduralist.

-Advise our admission staff if you are uncomfortable in the waiting room and we will look at other options to make you more comfortable.
+Advise our admission staff if you are uncomfortable in the waiting room and we will look at options to make you more comfortable.